ppaeps/feederflask/README.md

 Monitor and control kitty's automatic feeder.

 This is a Flask application around [PetKitAIO](https://github.com/RobertD502/petkitaio).
-It enables basic day-to-day operation of a feeder.
+It enables basic day-to-day operation of a single feeder and a single water fountain.

 ## Features and limitations

-- Webpage to dispense snacks
+- Webpage to dispense snacks and monitor status
 - Prometheus `/metrics` endpoint for monitoring and alerting
 - Only supports a single feeder
+- Only supports a single water fountain
 - No security!

 The PetKit API is undocumented and proprietary.
 This will only work as long as PetKitAIO works.

-This project was developed and tested with a single [PetKit Fresh Element Solo (D4)](https://petkit.com/products/fresh-element-solo).
+This project was developed and tested with a single [PetKit Fresh Element Solo (D4)](https://petkit.com/products/fresh-element-solo), and a single [PetKit Eversweet 3 Pro (UVC)](https://petkit.com/products/eversweet-3-pro-wireless-pump-uvc).

 There is intentionally no security.
 Run this inside the firewall.